 Will teething make your baby fuss all night?
 Learn the true signs and symptoms of teething in this Short Answer from pediatrician Svetlana Pomeranets, MD.

 A: Parents attribute lots of symptoms to teething, but babies fuss for many reasons.
 About 20 teeth erupt in babies’ mouths between the ages of 6 months and 30 months.
-Trust me, teething won’t keep your child in pain that entire time.
-Here’s what you should know:
+Thankfully, teething won’t keep your child in pain that entire time.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-To comfort your teething baby, I would try chilled teething rings.
-You also can give him acetaminophen (Tylenol®) once or twice per week.
+To comfort your teething baby, try chilled teething rings.
+You also can give them acetaminophen (Tylenol®) or ibuprofen occasionally for teething discomfort but no more than once a week.

-For safety reasons, I would avoid frequent use of acetaminophen and ibuprofen (Motrin®).
-I would also steer clear of topical medications and teething gels.
-It’s hard to know how much babies will swallow, and taking too much can cause serious illness.
+For safety reasons, avoid frequent use of acetaminophen and ibuprofen (Motrin®).
+Steer clear of topical medications and teething gels, too.
+It’s hard to know how much babies will swallow and taking too much can cause serious illness.